 Polybrominated Biphenyl (PBB) and Polybrominated Diphenyl Ether

-(PBDE) from our electronics manufacturing process to the fullest
+(PBDE) from our lead-free manufacturing process to the fullest

 Manufacturing Corporation does and will continue unless otherwise

 processes up to and after July of 2006 that may or may not include

 one or more of the hazardous substances identified by the